twinnydotdev/twinny-docs/src/content/docs/teams/plugins.md

 ## Open pull requests, in one place

-Watch the repositories your team works in and the admin page shows every open pull request (merge request on GitLab) across them: checks passing or failing, mergeable or in conflict, approved or waiting for review, drafts marked.
-Filter by state, by repository or by text; open one to read its description and its diffs, highlighted like an editor shows them.
+Watch the repositories your team works in and the admin page shows every open pull request (merge request on GitLab) across them: checks passing or failing, mergeable or in conflict, approved or waiting for review.
+Every pull carries its approvals as the host reports them: who approved, who asked for changes, who is still asked, and how many the base branch requires.
+The page learns who you are from the token (or a name set under the host's settings) and marks your part in each pull, so a **waiting for me** view lists the pulls by others that still need your approval.
+Drafts stay out of the list until a toggle at the end of the filter row brings them in.

+The toolbar is the same on every forge: one-click views with live counts, selects for repository, author, label, target branch and activity, a search, an order-by select and sortable column headers, all remembered per host in your browser.
+Each row links to the pull on the host; open one here to read its description and its diffs, highlighted like an editor shows them.
 The list syncs every five minutes and on **sync now**.

 To watch a repository, give it as `owner/name` and a token that can read it: